Patriotic Putin sets long Sochi torch rally in motion

 Escorted part way by leather-jacketed bikers from a motorcycle club whose leader is a friend of Putin's, a convoy bore the flame into central Moscow and it was carried onto Red Square on a clear, crisp autumn afternoon.

-The ceremony was shown live on state television, with a detailed, breathless narration echoing coverage of military parades and other patriotic events that Putin, who started a six-year third term n 2012, presides over.

-Like the plane that brought the flame from Athens, Red Square was decorated with a Firebird-inspired design drawing on Russian folk patterns.
+Like the plane that brought the flame from Athens, the square outside the Kremlin was decorated with a Firebird-inspired design drawing on Russian folk patterns, echoed on the jackets of smiling, waving young men and women who walked behind Putin.

 The dark stone mausoleum where the embalmed body of Bolshevik Revolution leader Vladimir Lenin still lies was hidden behind a stage and a mock-up of snow-white peaks representing the mountains above Sochi where alpine events will be held.